Member Login:

 Do you employ stop losses?
 Should I?

-Part of our model is a "feedback loop" on the current signal, but that's not the same as a regular stop loss.
+Part of the Quick model is a "feedback loop" on the current signal, but that's not the same as a regular stop loss.
 Stop losses only hurt performance and should not be used.
+While Composite lacks this particular feedback, it also has been shown not to be helped by stop losses.
+While it can be frustrating to sit and watch a particularly bad drop, it doesn't feel any better to suffer a drop, and then watch it recover after being stopped out.

 I see the signal is going to trade today.
 Should I trade early?